rutherford-nj/www.rutherfordboronj.com/departments/recreation/2023-summer-day-camp.md

 **OUR DAY CAMP PROGRAM IS FIRST COME – FIRST SERVED ~ LIMITED SPOTS AVAILABLE**

 The Rutherford Recreation Department Day Camp will be held from June 26 – August 4, 2023.
 Our Day Camp program is available to all resident children, entering Kindergarten through 8th grade in Fall 2023.
 Children will enjoy six fun-filled weeks of activities, sports, arts & crafts, special events & themed days.
+All camps are $500 per child.

 **KINDER CAMP Kindergarten-2nd Grade** (*must be entering the grade in Fall 2023) Location: Tamblyn Field 8:30am – 3:30pm

 **JUNIOR CAMP Grades 3-4** (*must be entering the grade in Fall 2023) Location: Washington School 8:30am – 3:30pm

-**SENIOR CAMP Grades 5-8** (*must be entering the grade in Fall 2023) Location: TBA (Camp will be in a Rutherford School) 8:30am – 3:30pm
+**SENIOR CAMP Grades 5-8** (*must be entering the grade in Fall 2023) Location: Pierrepont School (Camp will be in a Rutherford School) 8:30am – 3:30pm

 ➢ Campers must be entering the grade in Fall 2023